 Exhibit 5.2.3a Confirmation Services Concatenated GS1-128 Barcode Format b.
-Separate Barcodes (see Exhibit 5.2.3b).
-Mailers may place both a postal routing barcode described in 5.2.2 and a USPS Tracking/Delivery Confirmation barcode described in 503.11.0 or a Signature Confirmation barcode described in 503.12.0 (and Publication 91) on the same parcel.
+Separate Barcodes.
+Mailers may place both a postal routing barcode described in 5.2.2 and a USPS Tracking barcode or Signature Confirmation barcode described in 503 and in Publication 199 on the same parcel.